Apricot Quick Bread

-- Quick bread can be sweet or savory, and they are a modern innovation; they became common after the introduction of baking powder and baking soda.
+- Quick bread can be sweet or savory, and it is a modern innovation; it became common after the introduction of baking powder and baking soda.

 - Baking powder is a combination of acid and alkaline that reacts together when moistened to form gases that raise the baked quick bread.
 Use 1 to 2 teaspoons per cup of flour.